Chromatographic-Specialties-Inc/.github/profile/README.md

 Gracie is the unofficial mascot of Engineering and Development at Chromatographic Specialties Inc. She's a frequent sight across our software interfaces, and proudly serves as the mascot of IDentify.

 She’s a quiet observer during sprints, a vocal presence during lunch breaks, and a great companion when it’s time to debug.
-She's really the boss around here, and su-purr-vises us frequently.
+She's really the boss around here and su-purr-vises us frequently.

 ## 📫 Let's get in touch!